crimx/observable-hooks/docs/guide/gotchas.md

 ## Subscription Timing

 To make observable-hooks compatible with React concurrent mode, the Observable subscription, which is side-effect for react, is established after the render is committed to the screen.
-It is unpredictable when the component will finish rendering, so there is a time gap.
-All the hooks in observable-hooks will keep you safe from tearing, but if the not-yet-subscribe observable is hot and emit values during this period, these values are lost.
+It is unpredictable when will the component finish rendering, so there is a time gap.
+The observable-hooks will keep you safe from tearing, but if the not-yet-subscribed observable is hot and emits values during the time gap, those values will be lost.

-These should be rare case though.
+This should be rare case though.
 There should always be better ways to structure the code for this type of scenario.

 1. If the hot observable is from DOM events:
    1. For events that are triggered by user interaction like `click` and `keypress` it is safe to assume the subscription is established.